 Call me — maybe.
 Make contacting your firm on mobile super-easy.
 Check to ensure that all links to phone numbers are active when clicked.
 Likewise, be sure to include an appropriately sized call button for your mobile users.

 How Can Jaffe Help You with Writing Content?

-Jaffe’s experienced content marketing consultants can translate your marketing objectives into website copy that is compelling and effective.
+Jaffe’s experienced content marketing consultants can translate your marketing objectives into website copy that is compelling and effective — and includes a call to action.
 In fact, we can help you with every aspect of the content process.

 *Many firms require additional language indicating that a client-attorney relationship has not yet been established, so be sure to seek guidance from your firm’s general counsel before making any substantive copy changes.